marisalim/Transcriptome_pipeline/Transcriptome_pipeline_readme.txt

 List of scripts and brief explanation of function.
 Miscellaneous scripts (for testing, old, etc.) are in the script_sandbox/ directory.
 Code contributions from Sonal Singhal and Mark Phuong.

+Python scripts were written for Python2.7.
+All scripts were run on Mac or Linux operating systems.

 # 1Data_filtering_cleaning:
-1passfilterandmodifyname.py (remove reads that failed Illumina filter, edit sequence ids) 2conc.py (concatenate read files for each sample) 3runfastqc.py (run FastQC pre-cleanup)
-4cleanreads.py or 4cleanreadsmulti.py (remove adapters and low quality reads, trim ends) 5runfastqc_postclean.py (run FastQC post-cleanup)
+1passfilterandmodifyname.py (remove reads that failed Illumina filter, edit sequence ids) 2conc.py (concatenate read files for each sample) 3runfastqc.py (run FastQC on reads pre-cleanup) 4cleanreads.py or 4cleanreadsmulti.py (remove adapters and low quality reads, trim ends) 5runfastqc_postclean.py (run FastQC on reads post-cleanup)

 # 2Assembly:
 trinity211[sample]_wrapper.sh (batch scripts for Trinity v2.1.1 assembly)